StephenTGibson/StephenTGibson.github.io/adventures/ohau_temple_maitland_freehold.md

 ![2 hikers walking along the base of a scree slope](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-02_continuing_up_temple_stream_south-800x600.jpg)

 At South Temple Hut we branch off, following the side creek west and then a second branch south.
-For the most part the bush is open and easy to pick a path through, although at times it is easier to simply climb the creek itself.
+For the most part the bush is open and route finding is simple enough, although at times it is easier to climb the creek itself.

 ![2 hikers climbing steeply up a small creek](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-03_heading_up_side_creek-800x600.jpg)